-SimScale Update — Boussinesq Approximation & Porous Media
+SimScale Platform Update — Boussinesq Approximation & Porous Media

 The SimScale engineering team has been hard at work over the last couple of weeks to improve and enhance SimScale’s capabilities.
-Find below some highlights of the last release.
+Here are some highlights of the last release.

 Boussinesq Approximation for Thermal Flow Analysis

-Natural convection plays an important role in many engineering and architecture applications, for example in heating, ventilation, and air conditioning design (see thermal comfort simulation of a theater room below) but also in the thermal management of electronics equipment.
+Natural convection plays an important role in many engineering and architecture applications.
+For example, in heating, ventilation, and air conditioning design (see the thermal comfort simulation of a theater room below) but also in the thermal management of electronics equipment.
 The available analysis type on SimScale for such buoyancy-driven flows has been enhanced to allow the user to switch on the “Boussinesq Approximation”.
-If this approximation is switched on, all effects of density differences within the flow are being ignored except the one due to gravity.
+If this approximation is switched on, all effects of density differences within the flow are being ignored, except for the one due to gravity.
 This is a simplification of the actual physics which holds true for many low-temperate, low-speed flows and allows for significantly faster simulations!

-Defining parts of a flow domain as a porous media is a great way to efficiently approximate e.g. the pressure loss within a flow across a radiator or a perforated plate.
-So far only available in thermal flow analysis, porous media properties can now also be assigned within incompressible flow simulations as well as based on parts of the mesh and not just via geometry primitives.
-See below a screenshot of a project where this was used to model the radiator of a Formula 1 car.
+Defining parts of a flow domain as porous media is a great way to efficiently approximate the pressure loss within a flow across a radiator or a perforated plate, for example.
+Historically only available in thermal flow analysis, porous media properties can now also be assigned within incompressible flow simulations, as well as based on parts of the mesh and not just via geometry primitives.
+Below is a screenshot of a project where porous media flow was used to model the radiator of a Formula 1 car.

 We’re working on improving the result visualization and analysis capabilities of SimScale.
-As a first step, the post-processor became unit aware such that all result fields are now displayed, including the unit.
+As a first step, the post-processor has become unit aware, such that all result fields are now displayed, including the unit.

-New reporting mechanisms help you identify and fix problematic CAD regions in case a mesh can not be generated successfully.
+New reporting mechanisms can help identify and fix problematic CAD regions in cases where the mesh cannot be generated successfully.

 Orthogonal Projection in 3D View

 Each week many small improvements, fixes, and enhancements are being shipped that never make it to such a blog post.
-Therefore find a couple of them listed here:
+Here is a couple of them:

 - Faster project loading times: Both your private and public projects can now be loaded and searched much faster.
-Try it yourself over at www.simscale.com/projects
+Try it yourself here.

 - Faster switching between different 3D views